Go Back

 Instructions

 • Sort through the dried beans and discard any that look heavily discolored or like small pebbles.
 Add the dried beans to a large dish and fill it with water.
 The water line should be about 2-3 inches above the beans.
+Remove any beans that float to the top.
 Let them soak overnight, or for 8-12 hours.

 • Pour the soaked beans into a colander and thoroughly rinse them under running water.